Third Philippine Small-Scale Fisheries National Symposium Banner

 These venues provided important platforms for bringing together researchers, policymakers, fisheries practitioners, and representatives of small-scale fishing communities to exchange knowledge, share research findings, and discuss strategies for strengthening the sustainability and governance of small-scale fisheries in the country.

-Continuing this collaborative tradition, the Third Philippine Small-Scale Fisheries National Symposium will be hosted by Batangas State University in Batangas City, Luzon, on October 21–23, 2026, further strengthening nationwide participation and fostering continued dialogue among fisheries stakeholders and academic institutions.
+Continuing this collaborative tradition, the Third Philippine Small-Scale Fisheries National Symposium will be hosted by Batangas State University in Batangas City, Luzon, on October 21–23, 2026.
+This event will further strengthen nationwide participation, promote knowledge exchange, and foster sustained dialogue among fisheries stakeholders, researchers, policymakers, and academic institutions.
+As a testament to its commitment to fisheries education and development, Batangas State University also offers the Bachelor of Science in Fisheries and Aquatic Sciences (BSFAS) at its ARASOF–Nasugbu Campus, contributing to the preparation of future fisheries professionals and advancing sustainable aquatic resource management.

 The first two Philippines Small-Scale Fisheries National Symposia established a clear national consensus: that small-scale fisheries (SSF) are too vital to ignore, and that the country must move from recognition to sustained action.
 Across many coastal communities, community-based and co-management fisheries initiatives have already demonstrated measurable gains in resource recovery, local governance, gender inclusion, and livelihood diversification.